-The OEB in its IRP Framework report exempted Enbridge Gas from the necessity to explore IRP alternatives to expansion of the distribution of natural gas when bringing forward leave to construct applications based on NGEP program funds.
+The OEB, in its IRP Framework report, exempted Enbridge Gas from the necessity to explore IRP alternatives to expansion of the distribution of natural gas when bringing forward leave to construct applications based on NGEP program funds.
 Enbridge Gas has brought forward evidence of customer willingness in the target community to take up natural gas service in accordance with the NGEP program that will also require a System Expansion Surcharge payment from customers for a forty-year period as long as gas is received.
+Environmental Defence has requested approval to conduct its own survey of customers to determine whether cold climate heat pumps would be a better option for customers with a resultant impact on the financial viability of the proposed Enbridge Gas project.